-However, it became clear that achieving Absolute Zero would be a challenge without corresponding changes to the public systems of housing, income supports, justice, children’s services and health.
+However, it became clear that achieving Absolute Zero would be a challenge without corresponding changes to housing, income supports, justice, children’s services and health

 This revised objective represents a major shift in focus.
 Instead of seeking an end to homelessness, Functional Zero is about preventing homelessness or making it a rare, brief, and non-recurring experience in a person’s life.

 Today, we acknowledge that homelessness may never disappear entirely, but we envision the day when homelessness is merely an episode in someone’s life, rather than a condition that defines it.